SriDharshana/Socialmedia_Bullying_classification/README.md

 To classify the social media bullying based on the text they posted

 # Model
 A cyberbully classification system is used to identify and classify cyberbullying activities such as Flaming, Harassment, Racism and Terrorism in Social Media is proposed .
-Each words or texts comes under specific categories.Using Machine Learning we can easily categorise the text .Based on that , Naives Bayes algorithm is used to classify the twitter comments into 5 categories .
+Each words or texts comes under specific categories.Using Machine Learning we can easily categorise the text .Based on that , Naive Bayes algorithm is used to classify the twitter comments into 5 categories .
 Natural Language processing is used to preprocess the twitter comments by removing URLs,mentions,hashtags,symbols,etc.Then the model is trained using Naive bayes for classifying the text.

 # Datasets